 Specific heat capacity is basically a measure of how hard it is to heat up different materials.
 To calculate the specific heat capacity (C) of any substance, you will need a specific heat capacity formula (equation, if you will).

 Further on, you will also find a specific heat capacity calculator: You just plug in Q (heating energy), m (mass), and ΔT (temperature difference), and the calculator will dynamically calculate the specific heat capacity for you.
-Here’s how the specific heat calculator looks like (screenshot):
+Here’s what the specific heat calculator looks like (screenshot):

 First, we will look at the specific heat capacity formula.
 It’s a fairly simple formula everybody can use.
 At the end, we also list specific heat capacities of air, water, and some other substances.
 We will also solve some easy examples of how to calculate specific heat capacity.
 Let’s look at an example to illustrate what specific heat capacity actually tells us: